Guvi-CodeCamp-SRM/Genie/README.md

 # Genie 🧞

 ## Project Description and Bot Functions :tada:
 >Genie aims to solve programming related doubts and issues.
-With this bot, one can get the documentation of any topic, answers to their questions and suggestions to get rid of any bugs from the languages available.
+With Genie, one can get the documentation of any topic, answers to their questions and suggestions to get rid of any bugs from the languages available.

 ## Tech-Stack 💻